 Disposable Cups for mixing paint

-I used a mix of pinks and purples for the top shelf.
+I used a mix of pinks and purple paints for the top shelf of the bar cart.

 Just layer all the colors one by one on top of each other.

 You don’t stir it at all and let the colors just sit as it is.

 For the second level I used all shades of Greens from dark to light.